Towns in Alaska

 Fairbanks

-Fairbanks AlaskaPhoto by Quintin Soloviev
+fairbanks alaskaPhoto by Quintin Soloviev

-Sitting on the banks of the Chena river in the interior of Alaska, Fairbanks got its start as a trading post.
+On the banks of the Chena river in the interior of Alaska, Fairbanks got its start as a trading post.

 Skagway